Race-bred Super Saloons are the monsters of speedway.

-Super Saloons are the race-bred 'Monsters of Speedway.'
-Beneath light fibreglass bodies replicating such classic American muscle cars as Corvettes, Mustangs, Trans-Ams and Camaros are sophisticated and highly complex tubular space frame chassis with most designed and built in New Zealand -- In fact the home of the legendry Hypermac chassis is right here in Cromwell, Central Otago.
-Motors, bakes, shock absorbers and other components are all imported from American specialists manufacturers.
-In fact, nothing on these racecars is pirated from road cars.
+Hidden under light fibreglass bodies and looking like classic American muscle cars, Super Saloon cars have sophisticated and highly complex tubular space frame chassis.
+Most of these are designed and built in New Zealand.
+In fact, Cromwell is the home of the legendary Hypermac chassis.
+Motors, bakes, shock absorbers and other components are all imported from American specialist manufacturers.

 Minimum weight is linked to engine capacity, to ensure a level playing field.

 With full race, mainly methanol-fuelled V8 motors putting down around 700 to 820 horsepower onto the Central Motor Speedway clay, Super Saloon drivers need to be quick-thinking.
 Throughout a race, drivers have to constantly adjust the car's set-up in response to the track's ever changing conditions.

 A Super Saloon cockpit boasts some seven setting adjustment toggles, knobs and levers.
 These adjustments help explain why a driver leading the field may drop back towards the tail end, then charge through the field.
 He who makes the best adjust decisions is often the winner.